philsbln/gardener-ipv6/README.md

 In addition to that, it looks like much of the overlay code has not been tested well with IPv6 and much of their complexity was introduced to work around address shortage and overlapping address space.
 Therefore, just copying an overlay design to the IPv6 world may be harmful.

-## K8S Network Architecture dissected
+## Addressing

-Most K8S documentation does not cover the individual components hat may or may not be involved in assigning IP addresses to Nodes and Pods.
+Most K8S documentation does not cover the individual components that may or may not be involved in assigning IP addresses to Nodes and Pods.

-**Warning** Be careful to limit all "pool"-sizes to 16 bits, e.g., make sure that $clusterCidrMask - NodeCidrMaskSize < 16$.
-  [Nodeipam is broken in several ways](https://github.com/cilium/cilium/issues/20756) and used all over in k8s ecosystem.
-  Using (from an addressing perspective) sane config values results in wierd "CIDR range too large" errors.
+The different architectural decisions are now coverd in a separate [addressing document](addressing).

 ### Assigning adresses to Nodes

 From K8S perspective, the infrastructure assignes addresses to Nodes.
 Whether this is done from within the *cloud-controller*, the *CNI*, or the infrastructure does not matter for the control plane.